neandrake/spirc/README.md

 ####Status
 _May 6 2014 (Version 0.1.2)_

-Client API is only functional at this point
+Only the Client API is only functional.
 - [x] Connect/Disconnect to server
 - [x] Register User
 - [x] Alternate nick registration when preferred is taken